MelinaMoraiti/Athletics-eShop/README.md

 *Register - A snapshot of the Athletics eShop's register page.*

 ![Product Catalog](Screenshots/product_catalog.jpg)
-*Product Details - A view of equipment category with detailed information for every product.*
+*Product Catalog - A view of equipment category with detailed information for every product.*

 ![Shopping Cart](Screenshots/shopping_cart.jpg)
 *Shopping Cart - The user's shopping cart, ready for checkout.*